 improve patient care.

-In 2012, Merge formed two new operating groups Merge Healthcare
+Merge currently operates through two groups Merge Healthcare and

-and Merge DNA (Data & Analytics).
-Merge Healthcare (holding 85%
+Merge DNA (Data & Analytics).
+Merge Healthcare (holding 85% of

-solutions that serve the needs of hospitals, health systems,
+that serve the needs of hospitals, health systems, ambulatory

-ambulatory settings and payers.
-Merge DNA on the other hand
+settings and payers.
+Merge DNA on the other hand (consisting of the

-(consisting of the rest) includes consumer health stations,
+rest) includes consumer health stations, clinical trial software

-clinical trial software and other consumer-focused solutions.
-These
+and other consumer-focused solutions.
+These two new operating

-two new operating groups focus on two primary end users - providers
+groups focus on two primary end users - providers and

-the sale of software (including upgrades), hardware, professional
+from the sale of software (including upgrades), hardware,

-earlier generated through perpetual license agreements under which
+company's revenues were earlier generated through perpetual license

-late, the company perceived a change in customers' buying habits
+backlog.
+However, of late, the company perceived a change in

 Since inception in 1987, Merge has been a leader in transforming